 - Enhanced Communication: Emotional intelligence enables leaders to communicate clearly, listen attentively, and convey empathy.
 By understanding and addressing the emotions of their employees, leaders can build stronger connections, foster open dialogue, and resolve conflicts constructively.

-- Effective Decision-Making: Emotionally intelligent leaders recognize the impact of emotions on decision-making processes.
+- Effective Decision-Making: Emotionally intelligent leaders recognise the impact of emotions on decision-making processes.
 By incorporating emotional awareness into their analytical thinking, they can make more informed and balanced decisions that consider the needs and perspectives of stakeholders.

 - Building Resilient Teams: Emotional intelligence helps leaders support their teams through challenging times.
 By displaying empathy, offering encouragement, and promoting a positive work culture, leaders can foster resilience, increase job satisfaction, and reduce stress levels among employees.